clonejo/podcast-recoder/README.md

 quality for just 10MB per hour.
 Perfect for edge-land or rate-limiting providers.

+A public instance with a number of podcasts is running at [TODO]().

 Installation
 ============
 This application is still in development.
 When deemed stable enough, I'll